Atlanta, Illinois: 2010 census

-Per the 2010 United States Census, Atlanta has 1,692 people.
+Per the 2010 United States census, Atlanta has 1,692 people.
 Among non-Hispanics this includes 1,638 White (96.8%), 5 Black (0.3%), 6 Asian (0.4%), 2 Native American & 15 from two or more races.
 The Hispanic or Latino population included 26 people (1.5%).

 There were 718 households, out of which 30.4% had children under the age of 18 living with them, 53.2% were married couples living together, 6.5% had a female householder with children & no husband present, and 32.9% were non-families.
 27.9% of all households were made up of individuals, and 24.7% had someone who was 65 years of age or older.
 The average household size was 2.35 and the average family size was 2.84.

 The median age was 39.3 years.
 The gender ratio was 48.3% male & 51.7% female.
 Among 718 occupied households, 79.4% were owner-occupied & 20.6% were renter-occupied.

+Culture

+Media

+In May 1869, the Atlanta Argus was established by Albion Smith, to this point the second newspaper printed in Logan County.
+The newspaper ran alone until 1964, when it merged with the The Armington Helper of nearby Armington in Tazewell County.
+The new Atlanta Argus and The Armington Helper ran until the paper was disbanded in 1983.

+The town is home to the WLCN radio station, which broadcasts in a country music format.

 Education

 Atlanta Public Schools are part of the Olympia Community Unit School District 16.
 Students attend Olympia High School.

+The town, along with the majority of Logan County, is located within the boundaries of the community college district of Heartland Community College in Normal.